kreincke/harmonyli.ly/README.md

 ## Examples:

-The packages contains 3 examples by which the user can learn how to use the library `harmonyli.ly`.
+The package contains 3 examples by which the user can learn how to use the library `harmonyli.ly`.
 Like all other LilyPond files, each example `example.ly`can be compiled by the command line order `make example.pdf` respectively `make example.png`: